 For further information on how to assess a notifiable data breach, LightYear Docs must refer to the OAIC’s APP guidelines.

 Where LightYear Docs suspects that an eligible breach has occurred, it must carry out a reasonable and expeditious assessment of the breach: s 26WH(2)(a) of the Privacy Act.
 Where possible, the assessment must be completed within 30 days of LightYear Docs becoming aware of information that causes it to suspect that an eligible breach has occurred.
-If LightYear Docs is unable to complete the assessment within 30 days, a written document must be written which addresses:

 Where an Eligible Breach has occurred, LightYear Docs must inform affected users AND the Privacy Commissioner.
 LightYear Docs is allowed to disclose eligible breaches to users in either of the following ways: